whunmr/circa/about/inlined_state.md

 mouse hovers over.
 But, we want things to look nice and smooth, so we want the color to smoothly transition between red and pink.

-First we'll change the code to use a scalar to switch between colors.
+First we'll change the code to use a scalar when switching between colors.

     def draw_button(Rect box)
         highlight = if mouse_over(box) { 1.0 } else { 0.0 }
         color = interp(highlight #f00 #f88)
         fill_rect(box, color)

-No change in functionality here, we've just added some math.
+There's no change in functionality here, we've just added some math.
 The `interp` function returns the first argument (`#f00`) if `highlight` is 1.0 and it returns the second one (`#f88`) if highlight is 0.0.
-The `interp` function also smoothly interpolates if the number is somewhere between 0.0 and 1.0.
+The `interp` function also smoothly interpolates if the number is somewhere between 0.0 and 1.0, which is a feature we're about to use.

 Now some magic happens, we'll add one more line to make it a smooth transition.